freelon/earthdawn-dice-roll-chat/README.md

 ## Changelog

+### 0.3

+* Added message templates that are stored as a query parameter.

 ### 0.2

 * The username and last entered room are appended to the URL as query parameters and will be used automatically upon connecting.
 After a connection loss, these are used to rejoin the previous room.
 They can also be used to create a bookmark, allowing a user to "save" its name and room.